 The culinary impact of the moors

-As Tish notes: “The Moorish footprint may be very heavy in Sicily, however, it wasn’t genuinely pointed out, and I don’t recognize if they’re especially pleased with it.
-It’s as though the background is forgotten, however, it’s still there inside the cooking techniques and the elements.”
+As Tish notes: “The Moorish footprint may be hefty in Sicily.
+However, it wasn’t genuinely pointed out, and I don’t recognize if they’re especially pleased with it.
+It’s as though the background is forgotten.
+However, it’s still there inside the cooking techniques and the elements.”
 In Andalusia, too, there may be a moderate experience of disgrace closer to Moorish history, says Dunlop.
-This is every so often inextricable from the lack of awareness approximately the influence this way of life had on food.
+However, this is often inextricable from the lack of awareness approximately the influence this way of life had on food.

 ‘Andaluz: A Food Journey via Southern Spain’